Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

-The fallback pseudo-transaction is deterministic — every node derives the same digest from `(HashPrefix::entropyFallback, parentLedgerHash, agreedTxSetHash, seq)` — and labeled with `EntropyTier = consensus_fallback`, `EntropyCount = 0`, and `EntropyDenominator = 0`.
-Non-fallback entropy records both the contributor count and the active-validator denominator used for the validator-quorum threshold; the participant-aligned floor still uses the original pre-NegativeUNL view internally.
+The fallback pseudo-transaction is deterministic — every node derives the same digest from `(HashPrefix::entropyFallback, parentLedgerHash, agreedTxSetHash, seq)` — and labeled with `EntropyTier = consensus_fallback`, `EntropyCount = 0`, `EntropyDenominator = 0`, and an empty `EntropyContributors` bitmap.
+Non-fallback entropy records both the contributor count and the active-validator denominator used for the validator-quorum threshold, plus a canonical `EntropyContributors` bitmap ordered by the parent-ledger active-validator view.
+The participant-aligned floor still uses the original pre-NegativeUNL view internally.
+The contributor bitmap is written to the pseudo-transaction and SLE for observability, but is not part of the transaction-ordering salt; the salt already binds the selected digest/tier/count/denominator tuple.
+This does not make the bitmap
+non-critical: any disagreement in a ledger-written field is a ledger disagreement.
+It only keeps transaction ordering semantically tied to the entropy value and quality labels rather than to the accountability label.
 Hooks state their own requirements via the required `min_tier`/`min_count` arguments to `dice()`/`random()`: a hook that demands validator-tier entropy fails closed with `TOO_LITTLE_ENTROPY` on fallback ledgers, while a hook that opts into fallback-grade randomness must do so